 If patients require a blood test a sample of blood is taken from the patient and sent to the hospital lab to be tested.

-For all ladies aged 24 and a half - 49 are offered cervical screening every 3 years.
-Ladies age 50- 65 are offered cervical screening every 5 years.
+All ladies aged 24 and a half to 49 years of age are offered cervical screening every 3 years.
+Ladies age 50 to 65 years are offered cervical screening every 5 years.

 All COPD patients are reviewed annually, breathing is assessed, using a spirometer.
 Medication is reviewed and changed accordingly.
-Patients may also be issued with rescue antibiotics / steroids and a COPD management plan.
+Patients may also be issued with rescue antibiotics or steroids and a COPD management plan.

 All patients with heart problems are offered an annual review where height, weight, blood pressure, bloods, urine, medication is assessed.